arijit69-web/BackEnd-Development-in-JavaScript/16. How internet works + Computer Networks/Computer Networks.md

 - As now we have lots of IoT devices, smartphones, even smart fridges which are connected to the internet.
 - So we have to find out some solution that how can we reuse the already used IP address. otherwise we will run out of IP.

-### How :
-- To solve this problem we introduce two terminologies Public IP address and Private IP address.
-- Public IP address and Private IP address :
-- Any IP address in this range is the private IP address and the remaining are public IP addresses.
-- Private IPs are free of cost
-- Public IPs are costly (ISPs like Jio, Airtel purchase public IPs)

 ## Example :
 Here we have two routers Jio and Airtel both are connecting private networks and public networks.
 Remember we do not talk directly to Google or Amazon server or any public device directly, we talk via our ISP . we talk to ISP router and ISP router talk to the Internet.
 All ISP or public routers have public IP addresses that they purchase and all have different public IP addresses, they can’t be the same, as in fig. Airtel public IP is 43.5.6.1 and Jio public IP is 53.9.7.1.
 Now under each public IP address, any private IP address range can be used (private IP range listed above).
 That’s why host A and host B in fig. can have the same private IP address. so within one network for ex-Airtel, all private IPs must be different but for hosts, on two different networks ex-Airtel and Jio hosts may have the same private IP address this way we reuse the private IPs.